wp-plugins/website-registration/readme.txt

 === Website Registration ===
 Contributors: Freelynx
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LTUB9HAHBXTHJ
-Tags: website, registration, metadata, bookmark Requires at least: 3.0.3
+Tags: website, registration, metadata, bookmark, links Requires at least: 3.0.3
 Tested up to: 3.0.4
-Stable tag: 1.0.2
+Stable tag: 1.3.3
 License: GPLv2

 == Description ==

 Website Registration records metadata information embeded in a website, namely url, title, author, keywords and description.
-This plugin may be useful when you want to save pages or domains of websites and share them to public.
+This plugin might be useful when you want to save pages or domains of websites and share them to public.
 It's a bookmark-like.
 As an additional feature, this plugin may also allow public user to be contributed to the list of the url.

-WARNING: If you've already used version 0.1 please deactivate the plugin first before updating to this version.
+WARNING: If you've already used version 0.1 please deactivate the plugin first before updating to other version.
 Otherwise your database would be so ugly.

+The plugin provides several different ready-to-use shortcodes:
+* [wr_form] : Displaying the form for URLs to be submitted based on Admin selection.
+* [wr_form_domain] : Displaying the form for submitting domain of the given URLs.
+* [wr_form_page] : Displaying the form for submitting page of given URLs.
+* [wr_list] : Displaying the list selected by administrator.
+* [wr_list_domain] : Displaying the list of collected domain.
+* [wr_list_page] : Displaying the list of collected pages.
+* [wr_filter_search] : Search the contents.

 == Installation ==